JamesTimothyMeech/Signaloid-Wing-Lift/README.md

 | C0-Bypass    | NA                   | 64 MB       | Disabled             | 716.764165    | NA                             | NA                   | NA                   |
 | C0-Reference | 32                   | 64 MB       | Disabled             | 683.976929    | NA                             | NA                   | NA                   |

-To address the question of what would happen if we used fewer pitot tubes and therefore got fewer measurements for $C_p$ we wrote a program (branch: two-measurements-only) where we drop all but one datapoint for both $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$.
+To address the question of what would happen if we used fewer pressure sensors and therefore obtained fewer measurements for $C_p$, we wrote a program (branch: two-measurements-only) where we drop all but one datapoint for both $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$.
-The table of results below show that this has a far worse effect upon the mean lift prediction of the program.
+The table of results below show that this has an extreme effect upon the mean lift prediction of the program.
-The predicted value for lift is approximately 1166 $\mathrm{N}$ and this is approximately a 67 % error when compared to the lift value calculated from the experimentally measured lift coefficient.
+The predicted value for lift is approximately 1166 $\mathrm{N}$ an error of approximately 67 % when compared to the lift value calculated from the experimentally measured lift coefficient.
-This indicates that making the assumptions we have made and using the data avaliable from [1] the agreement of our calculations with the experimentally measured lift coefficient are limited by the absence of more $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$ measurements along the airfoil.
+This indicates that making the assumptions we have made and using the data avaliable from [1] the agreement of our calculations with the experimentally measured lift coefficient are limited by the quantity of more $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$ measurements along the airfoil.
 The agreement of the lift calculated by our program and the lift calculated from the experimentaly-measured lift coefficient is limited by epistemic uncertainty due to the lack of more $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$ measurements.
+It is difficult to quantify the effect of aleatoric uncertainty from the pressure sensors without repeated empirical sensor measurements.
-As before we can see non-neglible improvements in the accuracy of the variance, skewness, and kurtosis with the increasing precision of the processor used by the Signaloid Cloud Platform.
+As before, we can see non-neglible improvements in the accuracy of the variance, skewness, and kurtosis with the increasing precision of the processor used by the Signaloid Cloud Platform.
 These improvements are neglible compated to the epistemic uncertainty that we have exposed ourselves to by failing to complete more $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$ measurements by installing more pitot tubes or alternative pressure measurement sensors.

 | Processor    | Precision            | Memory Size | Correlation Tracking | Mean Lift ($\mathrm{N}$) | Lift Variance ($\mathrm{N^2}$) | Lift Skewness (a.u.) | Lift Kurtosis (a.u.) |